 Supplementary assessment is not available in this unit.

 - Professor Henning Prommer

 - Unit rules

 - Contact hours

-- workshops: 2 x 4 hours per week for up to 6 weeks; total workload is 150 hours
+- workshops up to 2 x 4 hours per week; total workload is 150 hours

 - Unit Outline

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.